 Every mother will tell you there is nothing more important than the safety and health of their child, and this explains why every mother feels threatened about bacteria and pathogens affecting her child.
-What most mothers overlook is the need for a healthy bacteria level in their baby, and this where the need for probiotics come in.
+What most mothers overlook is the need for a healthy bacteria level in their baby, and this where the need for probiotics comes in.
 Do probiotics pass through breast milk?
-It is okay for every mother to ask this question, and recent studies has shown that about seven hundred types of bacteria are found in breast milk.
+It is okay for every mother to ask this question, and recent studies (1) have shown that about seven hundred types of bacteria are found in breast milk.

-Do Probiotics Pass Through Breast Milk
+Do Probiotics Pass Through Breast Milk?

 Prevention Of Eczema

 This is a very uncomfortable skin condition that affects anyone in life, and it arises as a result of intervention but can be controlled through probiotics.
-Anti-inflammatory properties gotten from breast milk probiotics gets transferred to a child, and this ensures that the baby is protected against ectopic eczema.
+Anti-inflammatory properties gotten from breast milk probiotics get transferred to a child, and this ensures that the baby is protected against ectopic eczema.

 So many newborns have to face the constipation issue, and this can be very frustrating for moms as it causes their babies to cry uncontrollably and feel fussy.
 However, introducing probiotics into your baby’s body through breast milk helps in boosting an infants bowel movement, and this ends up leading to reduced constipation in babies.

 When your baby is still in his early stage, his immune system is still very fragile, and this explains why everything should be done to always optimize a baby’s immune system.
 Probiotics from breast milk leaves a baby’s immune system well fortified, thereby ensuring that a baby’s immune system functions at a peak performance.

 Reduces Fungal Infection